MicrosoftDocs/PowerShell-Docs/dsc/lnxFileResource.md

 ## Example

-The following example ensures that the directory `/opt/mydir` exists, and that a file with specified contents exists this directory.
+The following example ensures that the directory `/opt/mydir` exists, and that a file with specified contents exists this directory..

 ```
 Import-DSCResource -Module nx